-Historically, in early March each year, pre-season VY forecasts have been issued by Rothamsted to the sugar beet industry and growers drawing on previous daily suction-trap counts at Brooms Barn, as shown by Harrington et al. The VY forecasts were driven by predictions of both the first flight and the log10 total count to the 17th June that together start the semi-mechanistic epidemiological model (Fig. S1b).
-Predictions were based on a single temperature driver, January-February mean temperature, which has been shown formally to be an important biological driver.
-The predicted log10 total counts for 2002 to 2021 were determined using simple linear regressions that captured the relationships between January-February mean temperatures and the numbers of M. persicae caught at Brooms Barn by 17th June each year (Fig. S1b).
+Historically, in early March each year, pre-season VY forecasts have been issued by Rothamsted to the sugar beet industry and growers drawing on previous daily suction-trap counts at Brooms Barn, as shown by Harrington et al.17 The VY forecasts were driven by predictions of both the first flight and the log10 total count to the 17th June that together start the semi-mechanistic epidemiological model18 (S1b).
+Predictions were based on a single temperature driver, January-February mean temperature, which has been shown formally to be an important biological driver.^{17,21} The predicted log10 total counts for 2002 to 2021 were determined using simple linear regressions that captured the relationships between January-February mean temperatures and the numbers of M. persicae caught at Brooms Barn by 17th June each year (S1b).
 We evaluate the historical performance of this forecasting model using daily suction-trap data to calculate the forecasting error (FE).
-FE is apparent in predicting log total counts (https://repository.rothamsted.ac.uk/), the sole focus of this paper since first flights are well resolved.
-The difference is derived from the 12.2 m suction-trap, and the predicted log count to the same date from the linear model (Fig. S1a).
-Positive FE indicates underprediction (i.e., the predicted counts are smaller than the observed values) and negative values indicate over-prediction, a much rarer event (i.e. the predicted counts are larger than the observed values).
+FE is apparent in predicting total log counts (Table S1a), the sole focus of this paper since first flights are well resolved.
+The difference is derived from the 12.2 m suction-trap, and the predicted log count to the same date from the linear model (Figure S1a).
+Positive FE indicates under-prediction (i.e. the predicted counts are smaller than the observed values) and negative values indicate over-prediction, a much rarer event (i.e. the predicted counts are larger than the observed values).